-In house financing means the auto dealership is going to personally lend the money for you to purchase the vehicle.
-Many Canadians have misconceptions on who they borrow money from when they purchase a vehicle at a dealership.
-We will walk you through the two most common types of auto finance situations.
+In-house financing, also known as Buy Here Pay Here Dealerships, means that the auto dealership is going to personally lend the money for you to purchase the vehicle.
+This opens up approval opportunities for more Canadians who would otherwise have been turned down.
+Many Canadians have misconceptions about who they borrow money from when they purchase a vehicle at a dealership.
+Here are the two most common types of auto finance situations.

-In this scenario the vehicle is purchased from the dealership.
-The money for this purchase comes from a 3rd party lender.
+In this scenario, when the vehicle is purchased from the dealership, the money for the purchase comes from a third-party lender.
 These lenders can include a variety of prime lenders including, but not limited to:

 There are also non-prime or subprime auto finance lenders:

 When you purchase the vehicle the money is given to the dealership for the vehicle from one of the above (or other) lenders.
 You then make payments back to the lender for the purchase amount plus any agreed on fees and interest.

 Sometimes an applicant will not qualify for any of the available lender’s programs.
 For a lot of Canadians this the end of the line for options.
 Unless the dealership has in house financing.
 When a dealership has in house financing, also known as "Buy Here, Pay Here" they are going to lend you their own money.
 You will then be making payments back to the dealership each month, as opposed to a third-party lender.